act-rules/act-rules.github.io/_rules/important-line-height-wide-enough-78fd32.md

 ### About test cases

-Test cases description abusively refer to the CSS properties of text nodes, meaning the one of their parent.
+Test cases descriptions abusively refer to the CSS properties of text nodes, meaning the one of their parent.

 ## Test Cases